kosatnkn/catalyst/README.md

 #### Presentation
 **Presentation** contains all outward-facing interfaces.
 These are the communication channels between the microservice and the outside world.
 This is where you place your RESTful, GraphQL, gRPC, or WebSocket servers.
 It’s worth noting that you don’t need to implement all of these in a single microservice; it solely depends on the specifics of your implementation.

 Telemetry configurations for metrics and traces can be set up here as well.
-However, with the currently available options, I would use an [eBPF](https://ebpf.io/) collector to gather telemetry.
+However, with currently available options, I would use an [eBPF](https://ebpf.io/) collector to gather telemetry.
 Unless you need to export custom metrics from your service, this approach provides sufficient information about your service.

 #### Persistence
 **Persistence** is used to hold all data-related resources, whether it’s simple file writes, an RDBMS, an object store, or even an event-sourcing system backed by a local store.
 The important thing to remember is that all implementation details should be encapsulated within the **Persistence** layer.
-The domain using these resources must not know (or care) about how persistence is implemented.
-From the perspective of the Domain layer, saving to a static file should be no different than saving to a messaging backend.
+The **Domain** using these resources must not know (or care) about how persistence is implemented.
+Saving to a static file should be no different than saving to a messaging backend from the perspective of the **Domain** layer.
 All complexities related to the underlying persistence technologies should remain contained within the **Persistence** layer.